elasticio/elasticio.github.io/content/_components/gspreadsheet-v2/index.md

 #### Limitations

-Trigger can emit maximum 1000 messages per one execution.
+1. Trigger can emit maximum 1000 messages per one execution.

-Trigger uses version 4 of [Google Sheet API](https://developers.google.com/sheets/api/).
+2. Currently `Enter number of retries` and `Max number of calls per second` credential fields use default values only.
+Those are 5 and 5 respectively.
-You can find more information in the [Google Sheets API Documentation](https://developers.google.com/sheets/api/samples/reading).
+3. Trigger uses version 4 of [Google Sheet API](https://developers.google.com/sheets/api/).

 ## Actions